Botsyoelily/github-slideshow/_posts/0000-01-02-Botsyoelily.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Lily's slides!"
 ---
 this is Lily's slide deck
 Use the left arrow to go back!